hpenedones/breadth-first-cs/README.md

 # breadth-first-cs
-A book covering Computer Science topics in a breadth first way, with a bias towards Machine Learning
+A Table of Contents of a book that I dream of writing, covering Computer Science topics in a breadth first way, with a bias towards Machine Learning.

 Machine Learning
 - Supervised Learning